jesqi/docs/docs/dir/hosted-agent-directory.md

 IS__ to the community to help users familiarize themselves with the Agent Directory.

-Outshift Agent Directory is designed to provide a robust multi-organization platform for hosting and managing Agent Directory Records, which we will refer to as simply "records" or "agent records."
+Outshift Agent Directory (aka "Hub") is designed to provide a robust multi-organization platform for hosting and managing Agent Directory Records, which we will refer to as simply "records" or "agent records."
 Outshift Agent Directory acts as a centralized point for organizing and accessing agent records.
 This hosted service is enhanced by a